Have you ever left a website because it was difficult to use?

 If you navigate to another product page and it doesn’t look identical to this, you’re going to be very confused.
 All of these elements need to be consistent on each page.

 Website usability can make or break the success of your site.
-If visitors don’t having a good experience, they aren’t going to come back.
+If visitors don’t have a good experience, they aren’t going to come back.

 Use this guide as a reference to implement these components on your website.
 Once you’ve accomplished this, you’ll benefit from happy website visitors that will convert and keep coming back in the future.